Welcome to the Wasps Nest - The home of Wincanton Town F.C.

 Season 2015/16 saw Andy Mitchell and Chris Wise take charge of the club as joint managers.
 A tough first season with a completely new look team led the team to be bottom three at Christmas but a strong second half of the season saw the Wasps climb to 16th for a respectable first season.
 This season also saw the club enter the FA Cup for the very first time and they beat a higher league side in Wessex League Premier Division Whitchurch United after a replay to earn the club a tie at Southern league side Winchester City, a tie we would eventually lose 5-1 away from home.

 The 2016/2017 season was the 2nd under the Wise and Mitchell reign and with a settled squad the club looked destined for a solid top half finish until injuries to some key players disrupted things around Christmas time and meant the Wasps finished in 13th place overall.
 Season 2017/2018 season saw a management shuffle with Chris Wise being the sole manager and having Andy Mitchell and Gary Chapman as his playing assistants.
 A 10th placed finish was secured as well as a first win in the FA Vase, 2-1 at Bridport from the league above.

 For the 2018/19 season Mitch stood down from his role as assistant manager so he could concentrate solely on playing.
 To fill the role the club welcomed back former player Matt Peters to work alongside Chris and Chappo.
-Too many drawn games hampered the team – 14 from their 38 matches which meant the team had to settle for a fourteenth placed finish.
-With the majority of the squad retained for the new season alongside a few additions, hopes are high of a finish, closer to the top of the table for the new season.
+Too many drawn games hampered the team – 14 from their 38 matches which meant the team had to settle for a 14th placed finish.
+Season 2019/20 saw an improvement with the club in 8th position when the season was cancelled owing to the global pandemic.
+With most of the squad retained for the new season alongside a few additions, hopes are high of a finish closer to the top of the table.